sanket-khedikar/asos-test/README.md

 ### 3. Pipeline creation
 We can create a pipeline/job in databricks but with premium account.
 I have community edition, so I created 3 seperate notebooks with the idea of:
-- two staging notebook will run in parallel
+- Initially, two staging notebook will run in parallel
-- transformation is depends on staging notebook, so it will run after staging notebook run completion.
+- transformation notebook is depends on both staging notebook, so it will run after staging notebook run completion.